TheOdinProject/curriculum/rails/active_record_queries.md

 It's okay to grab the SAME information multiple times...
 Rails caches the first result anyway so it doesn't result in a performance hit.
 But there are situations where you force the `ActiveRecord::Relation` that is returned by a query to execute itself immediately and then you try to run queries on each member of the collection.
 That's a whole lot of queries and can quickly slow your application down to a snail's pace.

-The N + 1 query problem is the classic case of this -- you grab all the records for something, say all your users (`User.all`), then loop through each user and call on an association it has, like the city the user lives in (`user.city`).
+The N + 1 query problem is the classic case of this -- you grab all the records for your users (`User.all`) then loop through each user and call an association it has, like the city the user lives in (`user.city`).
 For this example we're assuming an association exists between User and City, where User `belongs_to` a City.
 This might look like:

     User.all.each do |user|
       puts user.city